MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-to-receive-and-convert-electronic-documents.md

 ms.search.keywords: null
 ms.search.form: '189, 190, 191'
 ms.date: 06/23/2021
-ms.author: edupont
+ms.author: bholtorf
 ---
-# <a name="receive-and-convert-electronic-documents"></a>Receive and Convert Electronic Documents
+# Receive and Convert Electronic Documents

 The generic version of [!INCLUDE[prod_short](includes/prod_short.md)] supports receiving electronic invoices and credit memos in the PEPPOL format, which is supported by the largest providers of document exchange services.
 To receive an invoice from a vendor as an electronic PEPPOL document, you process the document in the Incoming Documents page to convert it to a purchase invoice or general journal line in [!INCLUDE[prod_short](includes/prod_short.md)].